 A display of ceramic teapots has a distinctly Japanese look.
 Highlights of indigo and copper introduce an uplifting touch to this tough, textured kitchen.

 A simple brass panel brings this kitchen to life, the brass shining out against the darkness.
-A simple brass rail provides the perfect storage for all those kitchen tools in daily use.
-The kitchen is complimented by the most elegant
+A brass rail provides the perfect storage for all those kitchen tools in daily use, and the kitchen is complimented by an elegant monochrome striped rug.

 Time-worn wood furniture and handcrafted vessels make charming partners for the open-weave pendant light, designed to cast playful shadows to atmospheric effect.

-A row of mismatched decorative tiles is an inexpensive way to create a striking splashback that will lift a simple scheme out of the ordinary.
+A row of mismatched decorative tiles is an inexpensive way to create a striking backsplash that will lift a simple scheme out of the ordinary.

 Making blue part of the scheme rather than the focus of it offers a more contemporary feel.
-This kitchen splashback, looks every bit like it’s been created using hand-made tiles but it is actually a wallpaper, while subtle hints of ice blue balance the more punchy reds.
+Although it looks every bit like it’s been created using hand-made tiles, this kitchen backsplash is actually a wallpaper.
+Subtle hints of red balance the cool blues.